carlosfrias/apigee-opdk-setup-bootstrap-download-archive/README.md

 Dependencies
 ------------

-Dependencies are declared with the Ansible Galaxy requirements file.
+Dependencies with the Ansible Galaxy requirements file.
 Role dependencies are:

 * apigee-opdk-default-settings
 * apigee-opdk-modules